Finding a Good Match When Adopting a Dog

 Bonnie is a 9-year-old Lab mix who loves to explore!
 Bonnie loves her walks more than anything, but at home, she will roll over and direct your hand to give her a belly rub.
 She would thrive in a home that values both her love for adventure and her appreciation for a cozy nap.

 Bonnie will happily trot alongside you 3-4 times a day.
 This is great because she’s also a bit overweight, so she is slowly trimming down with regular exercise.
 She’s respectful of human belongings but isn’t shy about showing off her playful side, tossing her toys around and jumping excitedly in the yard with her tennis ball.
-Due to her age, her foster family is careful not to exercise her too much—she’s currently on carprofen for arthritis in her hip.
 While she enjoys her exercise, she also knows the value of relaxation and is just as content stretching out on the couch for some quality downtime.
 She has adjusted well to her foster home after some initial anxiety, where it took her a few days before settling into a more relaxed routine.
-While she’s not crate-trained, she does just fine being left alone in the house and isn’t destructive.
+While she’s not crate-trained, she does just fine being left alone in the house and isn’t destructi6ve.
 She barks occasionally when she wants attention or when something excites her, like a door slamming, but she quiets down quickly.
 She may not be an ideal fit for shared walls (apartments/townhomes), so this is something to keep in mind for her progress.
 Bonnie is still learning how she feels about other dogs.
 Sometimes she doesn’t react to them at all, while other times she tends to bark.
-Slow introductions would be best for now (and plenty of treats to assist, of course).
-She hasn’t been tested with cats, and her interactions with kids are unknown.
+Based on the interactions she’s had while in foster care, we think Bonnie would prefer to be the sole dog of the household or share her space with another mellow dog.
+A meet and greet may be recommended prior to adopting her to a home with other dogs.
+She has done well with a cat test, so we have no concerns about living with feline friends.
+So far, she’s had the chance to meet a couple of toddlers and loved their company!
+Bonnie would likely do well in a home with children around.
 Bonnie is affectionate, independent when she wants to be, and full of quirks that will make you smile, from her adorable little stump tail wagging when you come home to the way she sings along with sirens.
 If you’re looking for a sweet, mature dog who will be both your walking buddy and your snuggle companion, Bonnie is ready to meet you!

 Read More About Bonnie